spettersson/splunk4patientprivacy/data_onboarding_guide.md

 - Key Splunk concepts
 - Best practices

 By going through this guide, you should have that "**Aha!
-Now I get it**" moment where (almost) everything clicks and that you feel confident getting started onboarding data in Splunk.
+Now I get it**" moment where (almost) everything clicks and that you feel confident getting started.
 If that doesn't happen, then I haven't done my job right!

 P.S.
 This does not remove the need for proper Splunk Education.
 ## Data sources